Canva vs PowerPoint: Summary

 The decision of which tool is best for your presentation depends on your needs and how much time you’re willing to invest in learning either platform (or both).

-Ultimately only you can decide which one fits your needs better so take some time to explore both options before making a decision.
+Ultimately, only you can decide which one fits your needs better, so take some time to explore both options before making a decision.

 The biggest point of Canva vs PowerPoint that you should remember is that Canva can be used to create a lot of different designs.

-So even if you try to create other designs with it like you can on Canva, they may not be that high-quality or easy to create.
+So, even if you try to create other designs with it like you can on Canva, they may not be that high-quality or easy to create.

-Besides, you don’t get thousands of templates for the other designs, you have to create them from scratch.
+Besides, you don’t get thousands of templates for the other designs, and you have to create them from scratch.

 Other posts you may like on Canva: